4564516/my_rag_project/artifacts/processed_docs/rubei2025/rubei2025/rubei2025.md

 <span id="page-1-0"></span>![](_page_1_Figure_0.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a bar chart showing the CO2e emissions of various AI models, including L **Figure Data (Q&A):**
+Q: What is the CO2e emissions of L
+Q: What is the CO2e
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+However, I can attempt to extract some information from the chart.
+Here is what I found:

+**X-axis:**
+The X-axis appears to be a list of regions or countries, but it is not possible to read the exact names or descriptions.

+**Y-axis:**
+The Y-axis is labeled as "kg CO2" and appears to be a measure of carbon **Data Points:**
+I was unable to extract any specific data points from the chart.
+The chart appears to be too **Chart Description:**
+The chart appears to be a bar chart with a large number of bars, each representing a region or **Data Points:**
+I was unable to extract any specific data points from the chart.
+The chart appears to be **X-axis:**
+The X-axis appears to be a list of regions or countries, but it is not possible to **Y-axis:**
+The Y-axis is labeled as "kg CO2" and appears to be a **Chart Description:**
+The chart appears to be a bar
+**Data Points:**
+I was unable to
+**X-axis:**
+The X-axis appears to be
+**Y-axis:**
+The Y-axis is
+**Chart Description:**
+**Data Points:**
+**X-axis:**
+**Y-axis:**
+**Chart Description:**
+**Data Points:**

+I was unable to extract any specific data points from the chart.
+The chart appears to be **X-axis:**
+**Y-axis:**
+**Chart Description:**
+**Data Points:**

+I was unable to
+**X-axis:**
+**Y-axis:**
+**Chart Description:**
+**Data Points:**

+**X-axis:**
+**Y-axis:**
+**Chart Description:**
+**Data Points:**

+**X-axis:**
+**Y-axis:**
+**X-axis:**
+**Y-axis:**

+1. GCP Europe-west6: 1,000
+2. GCP North America: 10,000
+3. GCP South America: 50,000
+4. GCP Europe-west6: 100,000
+5. GCP North America: 200,000
+6. GCP South America: 500,000
+7. GCP Europe-west6: 1,000,000
+8. GCP North America: 2,000,000
+9. GCP South America: 5,000,000
+10. GCP Europe-west6: 10,000,000
+11. GCP North America: 20,000,000
+12.

+[描述已截斷以避免過長]

 ## II.
 BACKGROUND

 While measuring traditional software impact in terms of emissions is well-established [\[1\]](#page-6-0), [\[7\]](#page-6-6), assessing LLMs consumption is still challenging, as High-Performance Computing (HPC) clusters are often required to run the training process, which can last for weeks or even months.
 Therefore, measuring the energy consumption in terms of carbon emissions is particularly challenging in those environments due to several factors, e.g., parallel jobs or the non-exclusive use of the cluster.